 Public Records Requests

-(2) Upon receipt of a written request for public records, as soon as practicable and without unreasonable delay, bureau staff will send a written response to the requester that acknowledges receipt of the request and states one of the following:
+(3) Upon receipt of a request for public records, as soon as practicable and without unreasonable delay, bureau staff will respond to the requester acknowledging receipt of the request and advising the requester of one of the following:

 (b) The bureau does not possess, or is not the custodian of, the public record;

-(c) The bureau is uncertain whether it possesses the public record and that the bureau will search for the public record and make an appropriate response as soon as practicable;
+(c) The bureau is uncertain whether it possesses the public record and will search for the public record and make an appropriate response as soon as practicable; or